-City planning page; team assignments remain result-dependent.
+Quarter-final city planning page; match cities can be planned, team assignments remain result-dependent.

 - Reader intent

-- Commercial path
+- Planning path

 - hotels, tickets, transport, insurance